sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 # Self-driving-car-STM-32
 (Note: The project is still in progress and there are many things yet to be implemented.
 I also do need to improve the documentation so please cut me some slack if I missed out on something :P ).
+(Project is currently in stasis due to the pandemic).
 This project is the third iteration of my attempt at a mini self-driving car.
 It started as an imitation of the ArduRover project without all the fancy GUI.
 I started doing this practically on a dare, but quickly realized I absolutely enjoyed the point where cars met robotics.
 Personally, I am a petrolhead, but I also love making things work autonomously and this project feels like the perfect spot in the middle.
 ![image](https://user-images.githubusercontent.com/24889667/64060910-eec52d80-cbf0-11e9-99f2-20f1574e10d9.png)
 The first, second and third (current iteration).
 The first one had the connections hot-glued instead of soldered (yes).
 It has a come a long way since then.